-Gudjón Gústafsson, Business Administrator & CPA, Vice President of International Treasury at Actavis.
-Gudjón is a member of the Board Audit and Risk Committee.
+Lúðvík Karl Tómasson, CPA, Vice President Global Corporate Controller and Treasurer, Lúðvík is a member of the Board Audit and Risk Committee.

 Senior Management

 The Bank's senior management team comprises the following members:

 Höskuldur H. Ólafsson, CEO

 Höskuldur graduated with a degree in business administration from the University of Iceland in 1987.
 He joined the Bank in June 2010 from Valitor - VISA Iceland, where he was CEO from 2006.
 Prior to that he worked at the Icelandic transportation company, Eimskip, for almost 20 years and held a range of management positions, including that of deputy CEO.
 He has also served on the boards of directors of numerous companies and organisations in Iceland and abroad.
 Höskuldur is the chairman of the Icelandic Financial Services Association (SFF) and is also a board member of the Icelandic Chamber of Commerce.